 Melissa earned a Bachelor of Science degree in Cell and Developmental Biology at the University of Rochester and received her Master’s in Curriculum and Instruction, K-12 Science Education at George Mason University.
 Teach for America brought her to North Carolina in 2011.
 She taught at Weldon Middle School for two years.
 She then spent four years in Washington, D.C. teaching at Achievement Prep Academy in Southeast D.C. and Jefferson Academy Middle School in Southwest D.C., where she served as Grade Level Lead.
 While in D.C. she was named a Capital Commitment Fellow by DCPS for being an effective, experienced teacher committed to closing the achievement gap.
 She served as DCPS Travel Ambassador leading study abroad trips for 8th grade students and was a mentor teacher with TechBridge Girls, George Washington University and the University of D.C.
 Recently, Melissa won a Foundation for Blended and Online Learning Innovative Educator Grant and was named a National Finalist in the NSTA’s Shell Lab Redesign Challenge.
 Melissa currently teaches 8th grade science at W.A.
 Pattillo Middle School in Tarboro, NC and serves as a Project Manager for ENC STEM, a program that provides high quality STEM learning opportunities and leadership training to high school students in eastern North Carolina.
 Melissa can be reached at firstname.lastname@example.org.

 Malia earned a Bachelor of Arts in Journalism and a Master of Education from Hawaii Pacific University.
 As a high school English Language Arts teacher, she has taught all levels and all grades.
 Transferring between Florida and Hawaii for most of her 12-year career has provided her the opportunity to experience different educational organizations on opposite ends of our Nation.
 Malia also spent four years out of the classroom as a Support Facilitator, learning powerful strategies to help struggling students and communication strategies to work best with their parents.
 In addition, she also provided various faculty trainings about Best Practices for Students with Disabilities.
 Malia also taught writing to elementary students during her summer breaks.
-She has served as the English Department Head, Instructional Leadership Team Member, SIT team member, Presenter at GAFE Summits, Class of 2014 Faculty Advisor, Imua Club Sponsor/Advisor, and Cheerleading Coach.
+She has served as the English Department Head, Instructional Leadership Team Member, SIT member, Presenter at GAFE Summits, Class of 2014 Faculty Advisor, Imua Club Sponsor/Advisor, and Cheerleading Coach.
 She has been recognized for excellence in Curriculum and Assessment and Exceptional School Leadership.
 Malia was also selected to represent Hawaii in SBAC trainings across the country.
-This year is her first teaching in North Carolina and she loves being a West Johnston High School Wildcat.
-Malia can be reached at firstname.lastname@example.org.
+The 2017-2018 school year was her first year teaching in North Carolina and she loves being a West Johnston High School Wildcat.
+Malia is currently teaching 10th grade English at West Johnston.
+She can be reached at email@example.com.

 Michelle graduated from the University of South Florida where she earned a Bachelor of Arts Degree in 1995.
 Her certifications include Elementary Education (K-6) and Academically Gifted (K-12).
 Michelle has 18 years teaching experience in Florida and North Carolina.
 She was recognized as a Certified Teacher of the Month for Johnston County Schools in 2013.
 In addition to her teaching duties, Michelle served as a member of the School Improvement Team, MTSS grade level representative, and grade level chair.
 Michelle serves as an Instructional Resource Teacher for North Johnston Middle School and a Teaching and Learning Coach for Johnston County Schools.
 Michelle can be reached at firstname.lastname@example.org.